V6 Trike from a Buick Park Avenue

 I am making the floorboards out of about 12 gauge steel and used my home made bender to bend the sheet metal.
 12 gauge steel is about the heaviest sheet metal that i can bend with my brake.
 The widest metal I can bend is 29 inches but it works great.

-I have the floorboards in place but noting is bolted down and everything is just clamped in place.
+I have the floorboards in place but nothing is bolted down and everything is just clamped in place.
 The long rod you see coming off the floorboard is going to be the brake pedal

 These are the seats I am going to use unless I change my mind after I get to riding the trike.
 The front seat is adjustable or on a slider and the rear seat will be so it can be tilted forward for engine access.
 Everything is going to be enclosed on the engine so need removable panels or doors to be able to get to the engine for checking oil and maintenance work.